mlysy/rodeo/docs/examples/parameter.md

 var_obs = gamma**2*jnp.array([[[1.]],[[1.]]])
 ```

-Similar to **rodeo**, we need to define the Gaussian Markov process prior using the IBM.
-Other choices are possible, however, we have made this simple prior available in the package.
-The rest of the inputs are the same as **rodeo** with `n_steps` replaced with `n_res`.
+Similar to `rodeo`, we need to define the Gaussian Markov process prior using the IBM.
+Other choices are possible, however, we have made this simple prior available in the library.
+The rest of the inputs are the same as `rodeo` with `n_steps` replaced with `n_res`.
 This variable simply defines the resolution of the solution based on the observations.
 For example, `n_res=10` in this ODE would give `n_step = 10 * 40 = 400`.

 ```{code-cell} ipython3
 def fitz(X_t, t, theta):